-While educational standards and school size tend to vary, high tuition fees are generally constant.
-Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high school-aged children looking to attend university in their home country.
+While educational standards and school sizes tend to vary, high tuition fees are common.
+Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high-school-aged children looking to attend university in their home country.

-The private tutoring marketing in France is booming.
-Generally speaking, most private tutors offer one on one sessions with students but there are also some who offer small group tutoring sessions.
+The private tutoring market in France is booming.
+Generally speaking, most private tutors offer one-on-one sessions with students, but there are also some who offer small group tutoring sessions.
 With the rise of tutoring agencies, the industry in France is now more regulated and by working through reputable agencies parents can rest assured that tutors are suitably qualified.

-There are lots of tutors that are qualified to teach the French curriculum and the International Baccalaureate.
-However, there are smaller numbers available to teach other curricula such as the British or French curriculum.
+There are lots of tutors that are qualified to tutor the French curriculum and the International Baccalaureate, but there are smaller numbers available to tutor other curricula such as the British or French curriculum.

 Expats looking to relocate to France in the long-term often get a French language tutor to improve their children’s language abilities at a faster rate.
-Naturally, French tutors are available in abundance however it's worth vetting their qualifications to see if they are qualified teachers or simply native speakers of the language.
-Expat students who require extra assistance on a particular subject can also look at tutors that are subject matter experts rather than those that follow a particular curriculum.
+Naturally, French tutors are available in abundance, but it's worth vetting their qualifications to see if they are qualified teachers or simply native speakers of the language.
+Expat students who require extra assistance on a particular subject can also look at tutors that are subject-matter experts rather than those that follow a particular curriculum.

-Parents will find that their children’s school and networking with other expat parents may be a good starting point for sourcing good private tutors.
-Axiom Academic is a global tutoring database which offers access to a large number of tutors throughout France.
+Parents will find that inquiring at their children’s school and networking with other expat parents may be a good starting point for sourcing good private tutors.
+Axiom Academic is a global tutoring database that offers access to a large number of tutors throughout France.